Field Service Engineer II

 FLSA Status: Non - Exempt

 Responsibilities include the service, maintenance, repair, testing and calibration of complex equipment with minimum supervision.
 This job requires extensive travel to customers’ locations.
-Experience in refrigeration, compressors and systems; as well as the ability to read and interpret blueprints, electrical, pneumatic, and hydraulic schematics and experience with troubleshooting and repair of freeze-dryers is required.
+Experience in automated equipment, vial washers, sterilizatioin tunnels, filling & capping equipment.
+Experience with refrigeration systems a plus.
+The ability to read and interpret drawings: layout, electrical, pneumatic, and hydraulic schematics and experience with troubleshooting and repair of freeze-dryers is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include but are not limited to the following, other duties may be assigned:

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.

 Able to independently coordinate/perform the installation of complex, structural capital equipment

 Able to assemble complex, often large, mechanical assemblies

 Independent troubleshooting of complex mechanical and refrigeration systems

 Able to perform manufacturing processes such as brazing, welding, etc.

 Independently able to decipher electrical, mechanical, and process flow schematics